Is your pillow painful or perfect?

 How do you sleep?

-If you are a back sleeper, the pillow needs a contour to mold to the back of your head and your neck.
+If you are a back sleeper, the pillow needs a contour to mould to the back of your head and neck.
 It will be lower than those who sleep on their sides.

-If you sleep on your stomach, you need either no pillow or a very thin pillow as a higher pillow will turn your neck further to the side and produce more strain.
+Avoid sleeping on your stomach.
+If you’re finding the habit hard to break, you will need either no pillow or a very thin pillow as a higher pillow will turn your neck further to the side and produce more strain.

 How hard is your bed?